tea2code/fantasy-rts/documentation/plugins/VanillaJob.md

 ### Job Manager

+The job manager is implemented as an utility module.
+It has methods to add new jobs, start them by using an entity with curriculum component and stop jobs.

 Load using `frts/JobManager` in the `utilities` section of the load file.

 Will identify itself by the name and type `frts::JobManager`.
 It can also be found in the static class `JobIds`.